wikimedia/less.php/README.md

 About
 ---
-The code structure of less.php mirrors that of the official processor which helps us ensure compatibility and allowed for easy maintenance.
+The code structure of less.php mirrors that of the official processor which helps us ensure compatibility and allows for easy maintenance.

-There are still a few unsupported LESS features:
+Please note, there are a few unsupported LESS features:

 - Evaluation of JavaScript expressions within back-ticks (for obvious reasons).
 - Definition of custom functions.